Austin Nichols: Early life

-Acting career
+Career

 Beginnings

 His acting career began when he gate-crashed a party at the Sundance Film Festival and was signed by a manager.
 Nichols initially wished to attend the University of Texas, but moved to Los Angeles after his signing and enrolled at the University of Southern California, graduating in 2002 with a Bachelor of Arts degree in English.
 Although Nichols had guest appearances in Sliders, Odd Man Out, CSI: Crime Scene Investigation, Family Law, Watching Ellie, and Wolf Lake before his graduation, his big break came in 2002 when he appeared as Brenda Chenowith's lover in two episodes of Six Feet Under.
 He had previously appeared in two films, Durango Kids in 1999 and Holiday in the Sun in 2001.

 In his first critically successful film role, Nichols starred as a stereotypical "frat boy" in The Utopian Society, a 2003 independent film directed by John P. Aguirre, which won several awards and some critical acclaim.
 One critic wrote that Nichols "transforms himself from a cardboard jock and frat boy caricature to a likeable vulnerable human being with surprising sensibilities."
 Aguirre commended Nichols as a "stellar talent" able to play his character "with total abandon to self ego."